 Until 2009, the program was known as the community recovery program and the government funding for that was relatively small.

 From 2009, the program became known as Emergencies Ministry, one of the many programs of the VCC.

-The VCC is identified in the Emergency Management Manual of Victoria (EMMV):
+The VCCEM is identified in the Emergency Management Manual of Victoria (EMMV):

 - Provide personal support, psychological first aid and emotional spiritual care to individuals and communities

 - Provide Community Chaplains for early psychological first aid interventions.

 - Coordinate a multi faith response to emergencies

 - Coordinate the emergency chaplaincy network for Victoria.